Quansight/Quansight-website/apps/labs/posts/close-encounter-with-pandas-and-the-jedis-of-open-source.md

 and [Outreachy](https://www.outreachy.org/), I had to write a significant amount of code which was my metric for measuring a developer at the time.
 This idea nursed a little bit of doubt in me as an intern who was doing more reading and communicating rather than writing code.
-But luckily "*being a developer is more than just typing code*", paraphrasing Malissa's comment when I made a pseudo-complaint about my internship experience thus far (bearly a month in at the time).
+But luckily "*being a developer is more than just typing code*", paraphrasing Melissa's comment when I made a pseudo-complaint about my internship experience thus far (barely a month in at the time).

 Since most people working on open-source projects are usually not paid to make contributions, there are lots of features to be implemented, tests to be performed and documentation to write.
 Noa mentioned that